 Orlando, FL: Fort Wilderness Resort

 Get a taste of the American Frontier as you drive down winding pathways through the pine and cypress forest with wild turkeys, squirrels and deer roaming throughout.
 Enjoy the sounds of birds singing, children playing, boat horns blowing and fireworks exploding during your stay.
-This is a must for any Disney fan.
+Fort Wilderness is a must for any Disney fan.

 What are some of your favorite campgrounds?